FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

     d.
 Click "+" next to the entry.

     e.
-In "Request Match Rules", remove the "Accept All" match rule in the "URL Match Rules" section.
-This rule is automatically added to new Mockdefinitions.
+In "request match rules", remove the "Accept All" match rule in the "URL Match Rules" section.
+This rule is automatically added to new mockdefinitions.

     f.
 Set the response status code to `200`.